James J. Florio

 Governor of New Jersey 1990-94

-Mr. Florio is Founding Partner of the law ﬁrm of Florio Perrucei Steinhardt and Fader, LLC based in Phillipsburg, NJ, and was founder and CEO of XSPAND, an asset management company in Morristown, NJ.
+Mr. Florio is Founding Partner of the law ﬁrm of Florio Perrucci Steinhardt & Cappelli LLC based in Phillipsburg, NJ, and was founder and CEO of XSPAND, an asset management company in Morristown, NJ.

 Mr. Florio is an authority on international trade, energy, environment, health care and transportation issues.
 He served on the Secretary of Energy’s Advisory Board during the Clinton Administration.
 He was a member of the Trade and Environment Policy Advisory Committee (TEPAC) to the US.
 Trade Representative.
 While in Congress from 1974 through 1990, representing the lst District of New Jersey in the United States House of Representatives, Mr. Florio authored the Comprehensive Environmental Response Compensation and Liability Act, known as the “Superfund” law, our nation‘s primary program for cleaning up hazardous waste sites.
 As Chairman of the House Subcommittee with jurisdiction over environmental matters, he was involved in the drafting or passage of virtually every major piece of federal environmental legislation.